Vegetarians, Are You Getting Enough Protein?

 - Seeds, nuts, and nut butters

 - Soy-based foods (tofu or tempeh)

 - Grains (quinoa, wheat, wild rice, barley, oats, and spelt)

 Fruits and vegetables also provide some protein.
 If your proteins are mostly plant-based (that means not eggs or dairy products), I suggest that you increase your protein intake by 10%, because they are not absorbed as well.

 If you’re restricting calories for weight loss, have allergies, are super active, or simply have a hard time getting enough protein, a supplement can be a great choice.
-Check out our blog post on protein supplements to decide which one is right for you.
+Check out our plant-based nutrition products to decide which one is right for you.